 Some examples of HQS failed items include:

-• Any condition that jeopardizes the security of the unit (i.e. fire, flooding, etc.)
+• Any condition that jeopardizes the security of the property (i.e. fire, flooding, etc.)

 • Major leaks (i.e. gas, water, etc.)